 If you're all about wearing makeup, aim to keep your looks natural and minimal in Southeast Asia, as the intense humidity will likely have you sweating off your make up within minutes of stepping outside.
 I recommend opting for some tinted sunscreen, a brow pencil, and some eyeliner for tight-lining, and you'll quickly discover you need little else.

 Laptop: Internet cafes in Southeast Asia are in rapid decline so if you plan on keeping in touch with friends and family, you'll need to bring a laptop or phone.
 If you're going for a laptop, look for one that's as small and light as you can get away with, especially if you'll only be using it for email, social media, and to watch movies.
 Try to get a laptop that has good battery life as well as an SD card slot for uploading photos.
-We recommend choosing either the 2017 MacBook Pro or the Dell XPS.

 Camera: Consider using a Micro 4/3 camera, such as the Olympus OM-D E-M10, which gives you SLR quality photos from a camera the size of a compact.
 If you're not sure about carrying a camera around with you and would be happy with the quality of photos on your phone, then don't feel the need to bring a camera with you.

 Tablet: A tablet is a great option if you don't want to carry around a laptop, but still want to get online and watch TV shows on long travel days.
-For Southeast Asia travel, I recommend the iPad Pro or the Samsung Galaxy Tab S2

 E-reader: If you're planning on doing a lot of reading on the road a Kindle Paperwhite is a worthwhile investment.
 The e-ink screen eliminates glare, so you'll easily be able to read a book while sunbathing on the beaches in Cambodia.
 It helps keep your bag lightweight because you won't need to carry any books or guidebooks with you.

-Phone: If you're going to be travelling in Southeast Asia, I'd suggest getting an unlocked phone and picking up local prepaid SIM cards as you travel.
+Phone: If you're going to be traveling in Southeast Asia, I'd suggest getting an unlocked phone and picking up local prepaid SIM cards as you travel.
 These SIM cards are the cheapest option for calls, texts, and data, and are available in most grocery stores.
 If you don't have an unlocked phone, then opt for making phone calls using Skype over Wi-Fi.